TikTok Tips & Strategies

 • The infringing content is removed.
 Congratulations!
 TikTok has sided with you, and the video has been taken down.
 The other user will receive a copyright strike on their account.
 Multiple strikes can lead to their account being permanently banned.
 You will receive an email notification about the successful removal.

 • Your report is rejected.
 You may receive an email stating that your claim could not be processed.
-This often happens if the evidence you provided was insufficient (e.g., a broken link to your original work) or if TikTok's reviewers determined the use case fell under an exception like fair use.
+This often happens if the evidence you provided was insufficient or if TikTok's reviewers determined the use case fell under an exception like fair use.

 • The user files a counter-notification.
 The person you reported has the right to dispute your claim.
 If they file a counter-notification, you will be notified by TikTok.
-At this point, the content may be temporarily restored unless you provide TikTok with evidence that you have filed a court action seeking an order to restrain the user's infringing activity.
-This is a rare escalation for most independent creators but is a part of the official legal process.
+The content may be temporarily restored unless you provide TikTok with evidence that you have filed a court action seeking an order to restrain the user's infringing activity.

 Playing Offense: How to Proactively Protect Your Content

 Constantly filing takedown notices is draining.
-The best strategy is to make your content harder to steal and easier to identify as yours from the start.
+The best strategy to grow your brand on TikTok is to make your content harder to steal and easier to identify as yours from the start.

 Watermark Your Videos